Lin-Kyi/lin-kyi.github.io/index.md

 <img class="profile-picture" src="lin.png">

 Hi!
 My name is Lin (she/her).
 I am a PhD student at the [Max Planck Institute for Security and Privacy (MPI-SP)](https://www.mpi-sp.org/) where I am supervised by [Asia Biega](https://asiabiega.github.io/) in the Responsible Computing Group.
-Generally, I am interested in

 My work sits at the intersection of security and privacy, human-computer interaction, and tech policy.
 I use empirical user research methods from human-computer interaction to research how we can move towards more responsible data collection, centered on consent as a foundation for building ethical technologies.
 My research makes the following contributions:
 1) Improve and understand the consent ecosystem under the GDPR (beyond the user interface);